IntegralDefense/ACE/docs/user-guide.rst

 Expanding Alert Observables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On the Manage Alerts page, each alert can be expanded via its dropdown button.
 Once expanded, all of the observables in the alert can be viewed.
 The observables are grouped and listed by their observable type.
-The numbers, in parentheses, at the end of each observable, show a count of how many times ACE has seen that particular observable.
+The numbers, in parentheses, show a count of how many times ACE has seen that particular observable.
 Each observable is clickable, and when clicked, ACE will add that observable to its current alert filter.
 An upcoming section has more on alert `Filtering and Grouping`_.

 .. figure:: _static/expanded-alert-observables-emotet-noEventTag.png
    :alt: expanded alert observables